Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Method

-The AM module monitors the model’s status using the predicted scores, featuring dynamic skipping and dynamic threshold.
+The AM module monitors the model’s status using the predicted scores with dynamic skipping and dynamic thresholds.
 The former halts unnecessary adaptations to save computational resources, while the latter updates the category-specific threshold dynamically.